wearefair/interview/react/README.md

 The web app should have the following features:
 * A Car Listing Page
-  * The car listing page should display a list of cars retrevied from the vehicle index API endpoint provided.
-Atleast the following information should be made available to the user
+  * The car listing page should display a list of cars retrieved from the vehicle index API endpoint provided.
+At least the following information should be made available to the user
     * Vehicle Make, Model, Trim, and Year
     * Car Image
     * Start Fee and Monthly Fee